irinalapteva/irinalapteva.github.io/cv/index.md

   schedules, and cast and support repertory.
 - Efficiently and effectively planned and organized year-round education programs and managed communications with the students and parents.
-- Managed and supported hiring a team of around 30 teaching artists, 5 full-time staff members, several contractor workers, guest artists, partners, parent volunteers, interns, work-study teachers, and rehearsal assistants.
+- Managed and supported hiring a team of around 30 faculty teaching artists, 5 full-time staff members, several contractor workers, guest artists, partners, parent volunteers, interns, work-study teachers, and rehearsal assistants.
 - Oversaw contract negotiations, created agreements, and managed payroll and other payments for all classes, rehearsals, workshops, events, intensives, and performances.